Writing: Mrs Burgess & Mrs Wright

 Our vision is to ensure that all pupils are confident in reading, writing, spelling and oracy; including developing the use of subject specific and broad vocabulary.
 Pupils’ knowledge, skills and understanding of English are all consistently being developed; this is core to our curriculum.
-We aim to ensure that all pupils become confident in the fundamentals of English, read fluently, often, widely and for pleasure; write for a range of purposes confidently, applying their knowledge and skills of spelling and grammar appropriately and consistently; write legibly in a pre-cursive or cursive style and communicate confidently using a broad vocabulary developed by immersion in our Whitby Heath Way curriculum.
+We aim to ensure that all pupils become confident in the fundamentals of English, read fluently, often, widely and for pleasure; write for a range of purposes confidently, applying their knowledge and skills of spelling and grammar appropriately and consistently; write legibly in print followed by a joined cursive style and communicate confidently using a broad vocabulary.
 Our vision is to ensure that high standards are achieved, that English is taught well and that pupils make at least good progress at every stage of their journey through our school.

 - To promote and develop children’s enjoyment and enthusiasm for Reading, Writing, Spelling and Oracy through exciting, practical, first-hand learning and opportunities to apply their skills and knowledge across the curriculum and make connections in their learning.